SciML/SciMLDocs/docs/src/getting_started/installation.md

 ![](https://user-images.githubusercontent.com/1814174/195773680-2226b2fc-5903-4eff-aae2-4d8689f16280.PNG)

-Then, search for "Julia" in the search bar on the top of the extension tab, click on the "Julia" extension, and click the install button on the tab that opens up.
+Then, search for “Julia” in the search bar on the top of the extension tab, click on the “Julia” extension, and click the install button on the tab that opens up.

 ![](https://user-images.githubusercontent.com/1814174/195773697-ede4edee-d479-46e8-acce-94a3ff884de8.PNG)